meeksoft/Talon-Planner/README.md

 _You may need to run `tauri dev` before launching Debug_

+July 27, 2023 times:

-Builds Quasar SPA about 2mins.
+- Builds Quasar SPA about 2mins.
-Non-installer with debug about 20mins.
+- Non-installer with debug about 20mins.
-Non-installer w/o debug about 22mins.
+- Non-installer w/o debug about 22mins.
-Installer about XXmins.
+- Installer about 20mins.

+Aug 6, 2023 times (reduced amount of json files):

+- All times rougly 6 mins.

 ```sh
 # Use LLD link built into cargo.
 May not work on macOS.